 If your kiddo loves apples and/or apple pie, this smoothie is for them!

 I hope these 13 smoothies for picky eaters gave you some new insight on how to help your kiddo diversify their diet.
 Remember, children’s food habits are developing now.
 So now is the time to help them develop a positive and healthy relationship with food!
+Also, nutrient deficiency is very common among picky eaters, so be sure to check out The Ultimate Guide to Vitamins for Picky Eaters for tips on getting your kiddos to eat more vitamins.

 Make sure to comment if these tips and recipes worked for you and your little ones.
 Which recipes did they like the most?